PraxisJS

 results!: ResourceInstance<SearchResult[]>

-Changing this.page or this.search triggers an immediate refetch.
-Both are reactive dependencies because they're read inside the fetcher.
+Changing self.page or self.search triggers an immediate refetch because both signals are read inside the fetcher.

 What's next?